 Riboflavin: Riboflavin creates antibodies when combined with other minerals.
-It helps fight illness and acts as an immunity booster in German Shephard.
+It helps fight illness and acts as an immunity booster in German Shepherd.
 Riboflavin also improves the lining of the dog’s intestine and helps in the iron absorption in the dog’s body.
-Lastly, it helps the German Shephard metabolize fats, amino acids, proteins, and carbs and turn them into energy.
+Lastly, it helps the German Shepherd metabolize fats, amino acids, proteins, and carbs and turn them into energy.

 Vitamin B12: Vitamin B12 supplies an ample amount of cobalamin in the dog’s body, essential for the dog’s wellness and good health.
 It not only helps maintain the normal functioning of the spinal cord and brain but also helps in reducing the chance of lethargy.
 Also, it helps with lack of appetite and depression.

 Iron: Iron is beneficial in producing red blood cells and hemoglobin.
-It is essential to carry oxygen around the German Shephard’s body and helps provide extra energy.
+It is essential to carry oxygen around the German Shepherd’s body and help provide extra energy.
 Again, it helps in regulating enzyme functions and temperature of the German Shepherd’s body.

-Folate helps maintain old cells, produce new cells, and reduce cancer chances in a German Shephard.
+Folate helps maintain old cells, produce new cells, and reduce cancer chances in a German Shepherd.
 It also helps in the development of puppies in the womb.